When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Method

 \subsubsection{Scenario brainstorming.}

 Building on these examples, participants individually brainstormed how their cases might unfold differently if a manager had been replaced by a Manager Clone Agent.
-Managers were asked to adopt the perspective of a leader delegating authority to a Manager Clone Agent, while workers were asked to imagine themselves being directed or supported by such an agent.
-This activity helped situate speculative thinking in the specific dynamics of authority, oversight, and collaboration familiar to each role.
+Managers were asked to adopt the perspective of a leader delegating authority to a Manager Clone Agent, while workers were asked to imagine themselves being directed by such an agent.
+This activity served as a recall scaffold that helped participants surface tacit power dynamics and conflicts to later reconfigure in fiction.